 Write a business plan.
 The IRS looks for businesslike activity.
 One of the auditors’ checklist items is a business plan.
 Write one up and try to look businesslike in all things.
 See The ABCs of Hobby Losses and Profit Motive.

 Hire experts and become one.
 The more expert you become and the more you engage others the more businesslike you’ll look.
 If you have advanced degrees or hire consultants to help you grow prize orchids, raise toucans, or race mopeds, it may be easier to convince the IRS.

 Don’t enjoy it too much.
 Do what you love?
 Maybe, but the IRS thinks personal pleasure is an indication your “business” is a hobby.
 Don’t enjoy it too much.
-See When Taxpayers Go Fishing For Deductions.

 Combine activities.
 A stand-alone activity with losses might be combined with a profitable activity.
 What you call a single activity should be accepted by the IRS unless it’s artificial.
 You can’t combine profits from working as a tech consultant with losses from breeding whippets as a single business activity.
 But a profitable sideline selling handcrafted dog collars and an unprofitable sideline boarding dogs might be combined on a single Schedule C. It could make it easier to show a profit three years out of five.

 Bottom line?
 It’s good to keep your business and personal life separate, but if you generate income from a pastime consider becoming more businesslike.
 Just don’t turn an activity you love into a daily grind!